 I heard that in a lecture in 2014 and have carried it with me through all my work since then.
 I studied and worked on public health and policy issues such as diabetes prevention, school food, soda taxes and bail reform.
 I used my writing, research and policy analysis skills not just to find the best chocolate cake but to communicate to make sure people knew and understood that it was the best one.

-I know how important it is to meet people where they are, communicate well and change systems to help people live better lives.
-Great design can do that.
 To be a good designer you have to understand people—what motivates them, what scares them, what brings them joy—and they have to trust you to understand those things.
 I want to use design to create change, reimagine our systems and serve people the best chocolate cake on the most beautiful platter I can design.

 Fill out the form below or send me an email at: